limzykenneth/DynamicRecord/README.md

 First is that for each table (or collection if you are using MongoDB) in your database, you will create an instance of [`DynamicRecord`](#dynamicrecord) and it will be responsible for handling all read operations to the database.
 Dynamic Record uses a single pooled connection to the database for the moment.

 Next is the idea of models and collections.
 If you have used an MVC framework such as Backbone before, you will be familiar with this concept.
 We are borrowing quite directly from the concept in Backbone where models are wrapped data objects and collections are an array-like object that contains multiple entries of models.
 This corresponds to [`DynamicRecord.Model`](#dynamicrecordmodel) and [`DynamicCollection`](#dynamiccollection) respectively.
-These instance handle write operations to the database.
+These instances handle write operations to the database.

 Finally for each table in the database they will have their own schema defined with [JSON Schema](https://json-schema.org/).
 They will be saved in a table named `_schema` and will mainly be used for validation and in the case of NoSQL database, schema definition.
 They are mainly accessed by [`DynamicSchema`](#dynamicschema) instances.